ciwin/twde-chatbot/resources/data/nlu.md

 - what can you assist me with?
 - how can i save time with you?
 - help
+- what can you do for me?
+- how can you help?

 ## intent:sick
 - i got sick and would like to let you know